 Benefits of the Cloud

-Storing data in the cloud allows your firm to put all its data in one central location that can be accessed easily by all your people, no matter their location.
+Storing data in the cloud allows your organization to put all its data in one central location that can be accessed easily by all your people, no matter their location.

 The cloud can also save an organization money by making IT capacity available as you need it.
-So instead of investing in more IT infrastructure than you need, the cloud lets you pay for only the capacity that you actually use.
+Instead of investing in more IT infrastructure than you need, the cloud lets you pay for only the capacity that you actually use.

 The cloud can also enable your in-house IT team to spend less time maintaining expensive internal infrastructure and systems and more time on strategic functions like planning ahead for future IT needs.